-Breast reconstruction restores a natural, symmetrical appearance to the breast, maintains body proportion, allows clothes to fit better, and most important of all, boosts self-confidence for women who have lost one or both breasts to mastectomy or who lack breasts due to a congenital or developmental abnormality.
-Reconstructive surgeons strive to create a new breast and nipple that resemble the woman’s natural breast as closely as possible in shape, size and position.
+Breast reconstruction restores a natural, symmetrical appearance to the breast, maintains body proportion, allows clothes to fit better, and most important of all boosts self-confidence for women who have lost one or both breasts to mastectomy or who lack breasts due to a congenital or developmental abnormality.
+Reconstructive surgeons strive to create a new breast and nipple that resemble the woman’s natural breast as closely as possible in shape, size, and position.

 Women whose cancer seems to have been eradicated with mastectomy are the best candidates for breast reconstruction.
 Those with health problems such as obesity and high blood pressure and those who smoke are advised to wait.
 Others prefer to postpone surgery as they come to terms with having cancer, consider the extent of the procedure, or explore alternatives.

-The reconstruction itself consists of multiple operations, the first of which involves creation of the breast mound and is performed during or after mastectomy in a hospital under general anesthesia.
+The reconstruction itself consists of multiple operations, the first of which involves the creation of the breast mound and is performed during or after mastectomy in a hospital under general anesthesia.
 Later surgeries, if necessary, may be done in the hospital or an outpatient facility, with either general or local anesthesia.

 There are several ways to reconstruct the breast, both with and without implants; your breast surgeon and plastic surgeon should work together with you in deciding which is best for you.

 The most common technique combines skin expansion with implant insertion.
 First, the surgeon inserts a balloon expander beneath the skin and chest muscle where the reconstructed breast will be located.
 A saline (salt water) solution is then injected into the expander through a tiny valve beneath the skin over a few weeks or months, eventually filling it and stretching the skin.
 The expander may then be left in place or replaced with a permanent silicone implant.
 A final procedure reconstructs the nipple and areola (dark area of skin around the nipple).
 Some patients do not require tissue expansion and begin with the implant.
-This is called a one step reconstruction, or direct to implant reconstruction.
+This is called a one-step reconstruction, or direct-to-implant reconstruction.
 This way we avoid a tissue expander and the implant is placed directly in the breast pocket at the time of mastectomy.
 Ask your surgeon which procedure is best for you.

 Another, more complicated type of reconstruction involves the creation of a skin flap using tissue from other parts of the body.
 If the flap is not large enough to serve as the new breast by itself, an implant can be inserted beneath it.
-Tissue for the flap consists of skin, fat and muscle from the back, abdomen or buttocks and may either be surgically removed and reattached or remain connected to its original blood supply and “tunneled” through the body to the chest (pedicled flap).
+Tissue for the flap consists of skin, fat, and muscle from the back, abdomen, or buttocks and may either be surgically removed and reattached or remain connected to its original blood supply and “tunneled” through the body to the chest (pedicled flap).
 DIEP flaps are now most often used for women requesting their own tissue to be used for breast reconstruction instead of implants.
 Replacing the skin and soft tissue removed at mastectomy with soft, warm, living tissue is accomplished by borrowing skin and fatty tissue from the abdomen.
 A slim incision along the bikini line is made much like that used for a tummy tuck.
 The skin, soft tissue, and tiny blood vessels are removed from the tummy and used to make a new breast.
 These tiny blood vessels are matched to blood vessels at the mastectomy site and reattached under a microscope.
 We have the only DIEP team in Rockland and Orange Counties.
-DIEP flaps can be performed at the same time as the breast is removed, or can be performed at a later date.
+DIEP flaps can be performed at the same time as the breast is removed or can be performed at a later date.

 Both implant insertion and tissue flap surgery are followed by nipple and areola reconstruction.
 The reconstructed breast will probably look and feel different from the natural breast.
-Further surgery may be desired to adjust the natural breast to better match the reconstructed one, although a perfect correspondence in size, shape and height is unlikely.
+Further surgery may be desired to adjust the natural breast to better match the reconstructed one, although a perfect correspondence in size, shape, and height is unlikely.

 Most patients are tired and sore for a week or two, and recovery can take up to six weeks, but you will be released from the hospital in two to five days.
 Stitches are taken out in a week to ten days.
 A surgical drain may be left in place to prevent a build-up of fluid in the reconstructed breast; this will be removed after a week or two.